ahmetaa/zemberek-nlp/morphology/README.md

 ## Ambiguity Resolution

-Turkish is a highly ambigious language.
+Turkish is a highly ambiguous language.
 As shown in the example below, Word `yarın` has 9 morphological analyses.
 Zemberek uses an Averaged Perceptron based mechanism to resolve ambiguity.

 ### Example